 Since this peanut butter chocolate bars recipe is no-bake and only requires 5 ingredients, it is fairly simple to make them.

 1. Soak raw cashews overnight

-My favorites nuts to use when making vegan desserts and snacks.
+My favorites nuts to use when making vegan desserts and snacks are Cashews.
 Because they are more oily which will make these peanut butter bars more fudgy and chewy.